 Normal testosterone levels in men ages 35 and 65 are between 270 to 1070 ng/dL.
 The average level of 679 ng/dL.

-Testosterone below 300ng/dL is generally considered low testosterone.
-In contrary, a level above 1000ng/dL is deemed a high testosterone level.
+Any Testosterone below 300ng/dL is known as low testosterone.
+In contrast, a level above 1000ng/dL is called high testosterone level.

 The key is to use a natural testosterone booster, to reverse low testosterone symptoms in men that not helps the body produce more free testosterone, but all converts bound testosterone back to free testosterone, so it can be used by the body.

 An over abundance of testosterone can have some health benefits for men compared to men with normal testosterone levels.